IWWF* DISABLED WATR SKIING

 - The category for Deaf was eliminated after the 1989 Trophy.

-- The IWSF Disabled movement was determined to be for the physically disabled only in 1989.
+- The IWWF Disabled movement was determined to be for the physically disabled only in 1989.

-- Also trialed was a new slalom event for the vision impaired called audio slalom which better simulates able-bodied slalom.
+- Also trialled was a new slalom event for the vision impaired called audio slalom, which better simulates able-bodied slalom.
 It replaced wake slalom in 2001.

 - In 2010, the ten existing categories at that time were combined into three: seated, standing and vision impaired for medal distribution.
 World record standards remained in all ten categories.